-- > meet one of the United States citizenship requirements; - > meet New York State residency requirements; - > enroll as a full-time undergraduate student; - ➤ enroll in an approved program of study in an eligible New York State postsecondary institution: - ➤ be matriculated; - ➤ be in good academic standing; have at least a cumulative "C" average after receipt of two annual payments; - ➤ not be in default on any Federal or State made student loan, or fail to comply with any service condition imposed by a State award program, or fail to make a required refund of any award; - ➤ have a minimum tuition liability of at least \$200 per academic year (\$100 per semester); - > not exceed the income limitations established for the program; - > not be incarcerated; - ➤ have a U.S. high school diploma satisfactory to TAP requirements, the equivalent recognized by the U.S. Secretary of Education, or a passing score on a federally approved ability-to-benefit test.
+- > meet one of the United States citizenship requirements; - > meet New York State residency requirements; - > enroll as a full-time undergraduate student; - enroll in an approved program of study in an eligible New York State postsecondary institution; - be matriculated; - be in good academic standing; have at least a cumulative "C" average after receipt of two annual payments; - not be in default on any Federal or State made student loan, or fail to comply with any service condition imposed by a State award program, or fail to make a required refund of any award; - have a minimum tuition liability of at least \$200 per academic year (\$100 per semester); - > not exceed the income limitations established for the program; - not be incarcerated; - have a U.S. high school diploma satisfactory to TAP requirements, the equivalent recognized by the U.S. Secretary of Education, or a passing score on a federally approved ability-to-benefit test.

 The New York State Dream Act enables some students who do not meet the above requirements, to be eligible for TAP Awards.
 If you fit one of the descriptions below, you may be eligible.

-- 1. Your permanent home is in NYS and you are or have one of the following: - A. U-Visa - B. T-Visa - C. Temporary protected status, pursuant to the Federal Immigration Act of 1990 - D. Without lawful immigration status (including those with DACA status)
+- 1. Your permanent home is in NYS and you are or have one of the following: - A. U-Visa - B. T-Visa - C. Temporary protected status, pursuant to the Federal Immigration Act of 1990 a.
+You attended a NYS high school for 2 or more years, graduated from a NYS high school, and are applying for an award for undergraduate study at a NYS college within five years of receiving your NYS high school diploma OR

-AND you meet one of the following criteria:
+D. Without lawful immigration status (including those with DACA status) AND you meet one of the following criteria: